Downton Abbey Filming locations

 Entering Bampton look for the signs to St. Mary’s Church there is a little street parking across the road from the Church and you will immediately recognize this area as the main filming location for Downton Abbey’s village scenes.

-The centre of the village square is where a great deal of the outdoor scenes take place and you may think you see Thomas lounging outside the hospital which is just down from the square with the green plaque on the side of the wall.
+The centre of Downton village square is where a great deal of the outdoor scenes take place and you may think you see Thomas lounging outside the hospital which is just down from the square with the green plaque on the side of the wall.

 Church View has appeared regularly throughout the series and is home to two fictional pubs – The Grantham Arms and The Dog & Duck – both featured in various episodes.
-It was also the site of Downton Fair.
+It was also the site of the Downton Fair.

 Once you have wandered and taken all the photos and donated to the Bampton cause to fund a new roof, take a little walk to the main village high street and grab a pint at the Horseshoe Inn or stop by the Bampton Coffee House for a lovely cup of tea and scone.